Jack Paar: Criticism of homosexuality

-In his 1962 book, My Saber is Bent, Paar wrote in a chapter titled "Fairies and Communists", "There used to be a time when it looked like the Communists were taking over show business.
+In his 1962 book My Saber Is Bent, Paar wrote in a chapter titled "Fairies and Communists": "There used to be a time when it looked like the Communists were taking over show business.
 Now it's fairies.
 They operate a lot alike, actually; both have a tendency to colonize.
 Just as there used to be no such thing as one Communist in a play or movie, now there is no such thing as one fairy.
-Where you find one, you usually find a baker's dozen swishing around....
+Where you find one, you usually find a baker's dozen swishing around. ...
 When I hear that some fairy is producing or directing or acting in a play, I can often name some of the rest of the cast, even if I've never heard it...
 The poor darlings, as they sometimes call themselves, are everywhere in show business.
 The theater is infested with them and it's beginning to show the effects.
 'The New York theater is dying,' the late Ernie Kovacs complained recently, 'Killed by limp wrists.'"
-In addition to criticizing gay men in theater and film, Paar also criticized gay men in the fashion industry: "I hope that all red-blooded men will rally to my crusade to have girls look like girls again.
+Paar also lamented the negative effects of gay men in the fashion industry: "I hope that all red-blooded men will rally to my crusade to have girls look like girls again.
 If we show our determination I'm sure that women will throw off the tyranny of fairy designers."

-In March 1973, during the run of Jack Paar Tonite, following protests from members of Gay Activists Alliance, Paar apologized for his anti-gay remarks and invited representatives of the organization on the show to explain why he "and other entertainers should not call homosexuals 'fairies,' 'dykes' and 'fags.'"
+On February 11, 1960, during his address to the audience on the Tonight Show, Paar said, "I have turned down on this show so many people who are controversial or indelicate taste ... you can't sell product, you can't have people like you, and at the same time use them and bring on people with delicate problems, like, may I tell you, Christine Jorgensen has tried to get on this show ... no." In her book, "The Next Elvis - Searching for Stardom at Sun Records", author Barbara Barnes Sims recalls "late-night TV host Jack Paar was having a field day at her expense ..."

-Reflecting on the controversy, Jonathan Winters, who had been a frequent guest of Paar's, asked Dick Cavett: "Dick, did you ever think that Jack was maybe deep in the closet?”
+In March 1973 during the run of Jack Paar Tonite, Paar addressed his remarks and challenged representatives of a pro-homosexual organization to appear on the show to explain why he "and other entertainers should not call homosexuals 'fairies,' 'dykes', and 'fags'."